mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 Participates in defining product goals, quantitative and qualitative, for area of ownership, and recommends product and roadmap plans to achieve that goal.
 Works with design, developers, and testers \(including both staff and contributors\) to align on priorities and execute on roadmap plans.
 Highly skilled at identifying potential blind spots, and taking action to mitigate risk.

-Highly valued by the sales team, marketing, and support teams for their quality work and feedback.
+Highly valued by the Sales, Marketing, and Support teams for their quality work and feedback.
 They ensure business value for product and roadmap are communicated effectively externally.
-Provides demos, demo training and sales support working with field teams to win and expand customer accounts.
+Provides demos, demo training, and sales support working with field teams to win and expand customer accounts.
 Demonstrates strong insights about our customers, based on a deep knowledge acquired through strong customer research skills.
 Gathers data effectively from sales and support teams to make good decisions.

-Drops fluidly into different projects, ramps quickly and contributes to successful outcomes.
+Drops fluidly into different projects, ramps quickly, and contributes to successful outcomes.
 Makes good teams great.

 #### Senior Product Manager

-Uses deep knowledge of customer, product, competitors and market to define, own and lead a product or significant product areas across strategy, engineering and marketing functions.
+Uses deep knowledge of customer, product, competitors, and market to define, own and lead a product or significant product areas across strategy, engineering and marketing functions.

 Recommends product goals for their area of ownership, and influences high level goals for the product in general.
-Develops, socializes and articulates compelling product roadmap and aligns processes and people to deliver it at high quality.
-Beneficially influences pricing, packaging, positioning and messaging decisions from the perspective of a product owner.
+Develops, socializes, and articulates compelling product roadmap and aligns processes and people to deliver it at high quality.
+Beneficially influences pricing, packaging, positioning, and messaging decisions from the perspective of a product owner.

 Sought after throughout the organization as a spokesperson for product value and roadmap.